MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 * Authenticating users to web servers in the perimeter network
 * Maintaining VPN access for remote users with the distribution and configuration of VPN client software.
 Also, maintaining domain-joined servers in the DMZ, which can be vulnerable to outside attacks.

 In today's cloud-first world, Microsoft Entra ID is best suited to control who and what gets into your network.
 Microsoft Entra application proxy integrates with modern authentication and cloud-based technologies, like SaaS applications and identity providers.
 This integration enables users to access apps from anywhere.
-Not only is App Proxy more suited for today's digital workplace, it's more secure than VPN and reverse proxy solutions and easier to implement.
+Not only is application proxy more suited for today's digital workplace, it's more secure than VPN and reverse proxy solutions and easier to implement.
 Remote users can access your on-premises applications the same way they access Microsoft and other SaaS apps integrated with Microsoft Entra ID.
 You don't need to change or update your applications to work with application proxy.
-Furthermore, App Proxy doesn't require you to open inbound connections through your firewall.
-With App Proxy, you simply set it and forget it.
+Furthermore, application proxy doesn't require you to open inbound connections through your firewall.
+With application proxy, you simply set it and forget it.

 ## The future of remote access